RubabaBinteMahbub/RubabaBinteMahbub/README.md

-# Hi, Buddy !
-I'm Rubaba. 👋
+# Hi, Buddy!👋 I'm Rubaba.
 # 💫 About Me:
 Currently studying B.Sc.
 Engg. in CSE in Bangladesh University of Business and Technology.